-The Federal government administers policy and publishes regulations for livestock and livestock-related issues through USDA and other Federal agencies.
-Federal farm policy covers programs ranging from livestock insurance for eligible counties to environmental conservation programs.
-Federal regulations on manure storage and disposal, animal health and safety, mandatory price reporting, and country of origin labeling have implications for how livestock and meat are produced and marketed.
+The Federal Government administers policy and publishes regulations for livestock and livestock-related issues through USDA and other Federal agencies.
+Policy covers programs ranging from livestock insurance to environmental conservation programs.
+Federal regulations on manure storage and disposal, animal health and safety, mandatory price reporting, and country-of-origin labeling influence how livestock and meat are produced and marketed.

-When producers are experiencing financial stress, USDA's Agricultural Marketing Service (AMS) may purchase meats, poultry, fish, and egg products for domestic feeding programs to stabilize prices through its Food Purchases program.
+When livestock producers are under financial duress, USDA's Agricultural Marketing Service (AMS) may purchase meats, poultry, fish, and egg products for domestic feeding programs to stabilize prices through its Food Purchases program.

-USDA's Risk Management Agency offers Insurance for Cattle and Swine that provides protection against declining livestock prices or gross margins (livestock price minus feed costs).
+USDA's Risk Management Agency offers Insurance for Cattle, Swine, and Lamb that protects against declining livestock prices or shrinking gross margins (livestock price minus feed costs).

 The discovery in December 2003 of bovine spongiform encephalopathy (BSE, or mad cow disease) in a dairy cow in Washington State led USDA to announce additional safeguards to bolster U.S. protection systems against BSE and further protect public health.
 APHIS provides the latest USDA information on BSE.

 Federal programs also pay participating livestock producers for adopting conservation and environmental measures aimed at protecting natural resources.
 The programs primarily aim to enhance or conserve soil and water resources.
 USDA's Natural Resources Conservation Service administers multiple programs for livestock operations.
 These include the Environmental Quality Incentives Program, which provides technical, educational, and financial assistance to eligible farmers and ranchers to address soil, water, and related natural resource concerns on their lands in an environmentally beneficial and cost-effective manner.